For a device to apply an update, the device has to make several decisions about the update:

 - A (UTC) timestamp of the manifest creation.

 - The firmware hash and where to find it.

 Firmware authors produce manifests separately from firmware images.
 This simplifies the distribution of images: Firmware authors can send a single image to disparate devices, regardless of whether the devices require the same metadata or not.

-The manifest is signed so that devices can prove that they trust the author of the update; the authority, integrity and authenticity of a firmware update is not transport-dependent:
+The manifest is signed, so devices can prove they trust the author of the update; the authority, integrity and authenticity of a firmware update is not transport-dependent: